T356 News Exercise

 Each student must provide:

 - 30-second news story/script.
-Bring two copies of a typed script.
+Upload a copy to Oncourse/Resources/News Stories & Graphics and bring a hard copy to lab.
 Please make sure it's a real story on an actual event.
-It should contain just the anchor's copy (no camera shots or graphics) and that it has your name on it.
+It should contain just the anchor's copy (no camera shots or graphics).
 Read it

 out loud to make sure it fits into 30 seconds.

-- Two JPEG graphics that correspond to your story: an "over
+- Two single layer TIFF graphics that correspond to your story: an "over

 the shoulder" graphic and a "location" background image.
 Both of these